LGBTQ culture in Los Angeles County: Institutions

-The goal of SCWU was twofold: First, to disseminate accurate information about lesbians and lesbian culture to disrupt stereotypes and myths media perpetuated about lesbians.
+The goal of SCWU was twofold.
+First, they wanted to disseminate accurate information about lesbians and lesbian culture to disrupt stereotypes and myths media perpetuated about lesbians.
 They believed that tackling these misconceptions would decrease and ultimately stop the hostility and discrimination against gay and lesbians in different facets of their life.
 Second, they sought to meet the needs of career women who had to remain closeted.
 They hosted a variety of anonymous socials and events hosted in the private residence of members who offered their space to sustain anonymity of these women.

 Other work of SCWU consisted of supporting local and statewide politicians and media outlets whose political alignments supported the lesbian and gay community.
 They often joined local actions coordinated by gay organizations in Los Angeles and statewide.
 Most of this type of work was undertaken by out lesbians, or those who were able to navigate outness and anonymity in their life.

 The social that SCWU hosted varied from educational workshops, skill building activities and dances, to name a few.
 Some of their most popular events were the Speakers Bureau Panelist with local lesbian, “Canines, Lovers, & Felines too” workshop, Oldies but Goodies Night and Disco Dance, Outreach at the Beach and camping weekends.

 Lesbian Nurses of Los Angeles (LNLA) was formed in July 1985.
 It is “a support and professional group to Registered Nurses who share in common: being a woman; being a feminist; being a lesbian.”
 They provide support for each other through problem solving, identity based referrals to resources and knowledge sharing.
 An important aspect of their meetings is consciousness-raising of political and social issues affecting lesbians, feminists and nurses.
 They mission and goals inspired collaborations with other community organizations that fought against homophobia and discrimination, a prime example the Southern California Women for Understanding.
 They would meet biweekly at the homes of their members which created a sense of community and chosen family for the women who may otherwise not have that in their personal life.
 A unique aspect of their work is support to nurses who are dealing with grievances in their workplace due to discrimination based on their sexual orientation but LNLA also advocates for and supports their lesbian and gay clients who are accessing healthcare.

 Lesbian Visibility Week was an event from July 8 to 15, 1990 to 1992 organized by the Lesbian and Gay Advisory Council in West Hollywood.
-It was one of the first major events in Los Angeles, California that highlighted the lesbian community.
+It was one of the first major events in Los Angeles that highlighted the lesbian community.
 Throughout the week it hosted art shows, plays, a film festival, picnics and even a dog show.